 - The name, full curriculum vitae of the nominee and proposed registration period.

-- A detailed statement of the subject, or proposed subject of research written by the nominated student, of between 1,000-1,500 words.
-The research statement must make clear what original and substantial contribution to the field the student is aiming to produce and how it fits with the aims of the Review.
+- A detailed statement of the subject, or proposed subject, of research written by the nominated student, of between 1,000-1,500 words.
+The research statement must make clear what original and substantial contribution to the field the student is aiming to produce and how it fits with the aims of the MLR.

 - An academic reference from the student’s supervisor.

-- It is a condition of the award of a Scholarship that the nominee’s University agrees to administer the award and that, by the end of the period of the award, the Head of Department submits to the Secretary of the Review a statement indicating the Scholar’s progress with research during that period.
+- It is a condition of the award of a Scholarship that the nominee’s university agrees to administer the award and that, by the end of the period of the award, the Head of Department/School submits to the MLR Administrator a statement indicating the student’s progress with research during that period.

-- Awards will normally be renewed for up to one year on receipt of separate reports from the student and his / her supervisor detailing the progress made in the previous year and the research plan for the following year.
-Annual reports due in 2017 should be submitted by 12th May 2017 by the Head of Department.
-The decision on whether or not to renew the award remains at the discretion of the Review.
+- Awards will normally be renewed for up to one year on receipt of separate reports from the student and their supervisor detailing the progress made in the previous year and a research plan for the following year.
+Annual reports due in 2023 should be submitted by5 May 2023 by the Head of Department/School.
+The decision on whether or not to renew the award remains at the discretion of the Editorial Committee.